Which place is cheaper, Salzburg or Bucharest?

 Let's take a look at the differences and similarities between Salzburg and Bucharest.
 Then, you can decide for yourself which place is better for your next trip.

-Bucharest offers a variety of museums and landmarks to choose from.
+If you're looking for an educational opportunity, there are a decent number of museums and historical sights around Bucharest.
 The city is rich in landmarks and historical buildings.
 Popular sights include the Romanian Athenaeum, the Palace of the Parliament, Stavropoleos Church, and Curtea Veche.

-Salzburg has a number of nationally recognized food spots and restaurants.
+Eating is part of the travel experience when you visit Salzburg.
 The old town is filled with charming restaurants that serve local specialties including schnitzel, tafelspitz, and strudel.
 The city is also known for it's impressive breakfast spread that is often served on a three tiered cake stand and includes cheeses, salami, fresh fruit, pastries, olives, jams and more.

 Party-goers will find similar levels of energy in Bucharest and Salzburg.